- The GLP-1 Effect

 Practical Fixes for Constipation While on Ozempic, Wegovy, Mounjaro, or Zepbound

 Here's your super quick memo on handling constipation side effect from Ozempic, Wegovy, Mounjaro, and Zepbound.
 I've distilled the short essence of compensation strategies and relief, mixing together social wisdom from real people with what the science and research data tells us.
-And remember, as always talk to your care team for your personal needs!

 Basic Strategies